 Classification and main characteristics of stainless steel

-There are many classification methods for stainless steel, such as chemical composition, functional characteristics, metallographic structure and heat treatment characteristics.
+There are numerous ways to classify stainless steel, including based on chemical composition, functional properties, metallographic structure, and heat treatment characteristics.

-From the perspective of heat treatment, it is more practical to divide it according to the metallographic structure and heat treatment characteristics.
+However, for the purpose of practicality, it is more useful to categorize it based on its metallographic structure and heat treatment characteristics.

 1. Ferritic stainless steel

-The main alloying element is Cr, or to add a small amount of stable ferrite elements, such as Al, Mo, etc., and the structure is ferrite.
+The main alloying element in stainless steel is chromium, and a small amount of stable ferrite elements such as aluminum and molybdenum may be added.
+The resulting structure is ferrite.

-It has good corrosion resistance in oxidizing media (such as nitric acid) and poor corrosion resistance in reducing media.
+Instead, it has some plasticity, but also large amounts of brittleness.
+It has good resistance to corrosion in oxidizing media (such as nitric acid), but poor resistance to corrosion in reducing media.

 2. Austenitic stainless steel

-It contains a high concentration of Cr, generally greater than 18% and about 8% Ni.
+It contains a high concentration of chromium, generally more than 18%, and approximately 8% nickel.

 3. Martensitic stainless steel

-Martensitic stainless steel mainly contains 12~18% Cr, and the amount of C can be adjusted according to needs, generally 0.1~0.4%.
+Martensitic stainless steel mainly contains 12-18% Cr, with the amount of carbon adjustable according to needs, typically 0.1-0.4%.

-The corrosion resistance is not as good as that of austenitic, ferritic and duplex stainless steel.
+The structure and performance can be adjusted by controlling the heating and cooling process, but the corrosion resistance is not as good as that of austenitic, ferritic, and duplex stainless steels.

 4. Austenoferritic steel stainless steel

-In addition, alloying elements such as Mo, Cu, Nb, N and W are added, and the C content is controlled very low.
+In addition, alloying elements such as Mo, Cu, Nb, N and W are added, and the C content is kept very low.

-Depending on the proportion of alloying elements, some ferrite, some are mainly austenite, constituting two duplex stainless steels that exist simultaneously.
+Depending on the proportion of the alloying elements, some are ferrite, while others are primarily austenite, constituting two duplex stainless steels that exist simultaneously.

-Because it contains ferrite and strengthening elements, after heat treatment, the strength is slightly higher than that of austenitic stainless steel and the plasticity and toughness are better, which is impossible to adjust the performance by heat treatment.
+Because it contains ferrite and strengthening elements, after heat treatment, its strength is slightly higher than that of austenitic stainless steel and its plasticity and toughness are better.

-It has high corrosion resistance, especially in Cl-containing media and seawater, which has good resistance to pitting, crevice corrosion and stress corrosion.
+It has high corrosion resistance, especially in Cl-containing media and seawater, and exhibits good resistance to pitting, crevice corrosion, and stress corrosion.

 5. Precipitation hardening stainless steel

-The composition is characterized by the presence of C, Cr, Ni and other elements, but also contains Cu, Al and Ti etc. that can age precipitate precipitates.
+The composition of this type of stainless steel is characterized by the presence of elements such as C, Cr, Ni, and other elements, including Cu, Al, and Ti, which can cause precipitation.

-Mechanical properties can be adjusted by means of heat treatment, but its strengthening mechanism is different from martensitic stainless steel.
+The mechanical properties can be adjusted through heat treatment, but its strengthening mechanism differs from that of martensitic stainless steel.

-Because of its reliance on precipitation phase strengthening, so C can be controlled very low, thus its corrosion resistance is better than martensitic stainless steel, and Cr-Ni austenitic stainless steel is equivalent.
+Due to its reliance on precipitation-based strengthening, the carbon content can be kept very low, resulting in better corrosion resistance than martensitic stainless steel and equivalent to Cr-Ni austenitic stainless steel.

 Heat Treatment of Stainless Steel

-Stainless steel is characterized by the composition of a large number of alloy elements mainly composed of Cr, which is the basic condition of stainless steel and corrosion resistance.
+Stainless steel is characterized by its composition, which is composed of a large number of alloy elements with Cr as the main component.
+This is the fundamental requirement for stainless steel to have corrosion resistance.